-The activity should take about 20-30 minutes, and you can get a free copy by clicking the button below.
+The activity should take about 20-30 minutes, and you can get a free copy by entering your info.

 Summer vacation writing has gotten a bad rap lately because it isn't always inclusive of students who may not have had the ideal summer break.
 However, it can be hard to contain the chatter about summer vacations on those early days in the classroom.